raspberrychris/cryptotravellers/content/blog/crypto-com-review.md

 * Purchase and offer 90+ cryptocurrencies, including Bitcoin (BTC), at the genuine currency exchange rate.
 * It is 100% **FREE** to open a [Crypto.com](/link/sign-up-crypto-dot-com) account.
 * The Crypto.com Visa Card has zero month-to-month maintenance charge or monthly fee.
 * You can get as much as 8% cashback whenever you use your Crypto.com Visa Card.
-You can also get other advantages (like 100% cashback on Spotify, Netflix, and Amazon Prime).
+You can also get other perks (like 100% cashback on Spotify, Netflix, and Amazon Prime).
 * Contactless Visa Debit cards (released and delivered free of charge).
 * Get up to 10% cashback when you buy gift cards for popular brands with your cryptocurrency balance (30+ countries supported).